3xWangDot/3xWangDot.github.io/_pages/about.md

 NEWS:
 ======
+*February 2020*: One paper accepted to the WACV 2020.

 *August 2019*: One paper accepted to the IEEE TPAMI.

 *July 2019*: One paper accepted to the ICCV 2019.